 The local agency representatives (elected and staff) and the general public asked the FCRTA to respond to these deteriorating circumstances.
 The adopted Rural Short Range Transit Plan recommended that the FCRTA become responsible for assuming inter-city service responsibility for "general public patrons".
-To this end, the FCRTA acquired Grant funding through the Federal Transit Administration's Congestion Mitigation / Air Quality program to purchase inter-city replacement services was to attract a mix of "transit dependent" and "choice" riders.
+To this end, the FCRTA acquired Grant funding through the Federal Transit Administration's Congestion Mitigation / Air Quality program to purchase inter-city compressed natural gas powered buses.
+The original objective of these inter-city replacement services was to attract a mix of "transit dependent" and "choice" riders.
 Commuter travel was intended to reduce vehicle miles traveled (VMT) by single occupancy vehicles.
 The air quality benefit of this form of transit service has proven beneficial to Fresno County.